Michael Avenatti On His Presidential Chances And Policies: ‘I Should Be Taken Seriously’

 Michael Avenatti says he “should be taken seriously” as a candidate for the 2020 presidential elections, according to ABC News.

-Avenatti, who shot to media attention as the attorney of adult star Stormy Daniels, has been getting increasingly vocal about wanting to contest the next presidential elections on a Democratic ticket.
+Avenatti, who shot to media attention as the attorney of adult star Stormy Daniels, has been getting increasingly vocal about wanting to contest the next presidential election on a Democratic ticket.
 As the Inquisitr reported yesterday, he addressed a group of Democratic representatives in Iowa earlier this week, calling on them to fight Donald Trump’s rhetoric-driven administration with equal gusto.

 And now in an interview with ABC News, Avenatti has claimed that there is no reason that he could not become America’s next president.
 Citing his career as someone who has taken on powerful opponents and defeated them in the courthouse, Avenatti said the platform is set up for him to come and take the American public attention by storm.